 For maximum efficiency, an 800-ton crane has been brought to the site and will be used to set all of the spans for the rebuild.
 The large crane is a substantial time-saver for construction workers, who would typically use a pair of 150-ton cranes on similar projects.
 The Georgia Department of Transportation remains confident that the June 15th completion date is still achievable.

-Today, the Georgia Department of Transportation reported that in just over two weeks, all demolition, as well as nearly all sub-structure work, has been completed.
-Over 540 cubic yards of concrete have been poured, and nine and a half tons of reinforcing steel have been installed.
+Today, the Georgia Department of Transportation reported that in just over 2 weeks, all demolition, as well as nearly all substructure work, has been completed.
+Over 540 cubic yards of concrete have been poured, and 9 and a half tons of reinforcing steel have been installed.
 Additionally, 20 of the 61 required support beams are already in place.

-It's been just over two weeks since the collapse of Atlanta I-85, and the construction crews are continuing to work around the clock to meet the State's ambitious timeline.
-The interstate closing continues to impact area businesses; however, the Atlanta Journal Constitution has reported that job growth in Atlanta-area construction has soared.
+It’s been just over 2 weeks since the collapse of Atlanta’s I-85, and the construction crews are continuing to work around the clock to meet the state’s ambitious timeline.
+The interstate closing continues to impact area businesses.
+However, the Atlanta Journal-Constitution has reported that job growth in Atlanta-area construction has soared.

 According to Georgia’s Department of Transportation, the state has announced it will offer contractor C.W.
 Matthews $3.1 million in incentives if the interstate is completed and accessible earlier than the targeted date of June 15th.
 C.W.
 Matthews could earn $2 million for completing the project by May 21st, and $200,000 each day before that up to a total of $3.1 million.

 Georgia Department of Transportation is making fast progress on the Atlanta I-85 bridge collapse.
 C. W. Matthews Contracting Company has been selected by the Georgia Department of Transportation based on availability, resources, and past performance.
 All heavy demolition of the remaining site has been completed and new construction has begun.
-Construction crews have erected remaining, salvageable columns from the site, and new steels forms are being produced.
-An additional eight beams have been cast off-site, as well.
+Construction crews have erected remaining salvageable columns from the site, and new steel forms are being produced.
+An additional 8 beams have been cast off-site as well.
 The crew will begin pouring concrete tonight.

-Officials learn that the fire was man-made arson; no injuries were reported in correlation with the fire.
-Atlanta construction crews begin working 24/7 completing safety investigations and bridge assessments on collapsed site in order to begin rebuilding the affected section of bridge.
+Officials learned that the fire was man-made arson, and no injuries were reported in correlation with the fire.
+Atlanta construction crews begin working 24/7 completing safety investigations and bridge assessments on collapsed site in order to begin rebuilding the affected section of the bridge.
 Traffic delays continue to be a daunting concern, although officials have a week to establish alternate routes due to spring break taking place next week in Atlanta and the majority of surrounding cities.
-Construction completion is “to be determined” at this time.
+Construction completion is to be determined at this time.

-A portion of Atlanta’s I-85 bridge (over GA13, near Piedmont Road), collapsed after a massive fire ignited below the bridge causing Georgia’s Governor, Nathan Deal, to declare a state of emergency.
-Approximately 220,000 people commute daily using the collapsed portion of I-85; this event is said to be one of Atlanta’s most detrimental traffic-related incidents to date in a city that is ranked 8th worldwide for traffic congestion.
+A portion of Atlanta’s I-85 bridge (over GA13, near Piedmont Road) collapsed after a massive fire ignited below the bridge, causing Georgia Governor Nathan Deal to declare a state of emergency.
+Approximately 220,000 people commute daily using the collapsed portion of I-85.
+This event is said to be one of Atlanta’s most detrimental traffic-related incidents to date and is a blow in a city already ranked 8th worldwide for traffic congestion.